-- 1. Lower the throttle stick to the lowest position. - 2.
-Center all trims. - 3.
+- 1. Lower the throttle stick to the lowest position. - Center all trims.
+For the included Spektrum MLP6 transmitter (RTF only), the trims are centered when you hear a higher pitched beep while pressing the trim button.
+Move the trim in both directions until you hear the high-pitched beep. - 3.
 Power ON the transmitter. - 4.
 Install the flight battery in the helicopter. - 5.
 Connect the battery connector to the ESC. - Place the helicopter on a flat surface and leave it still until the motor beeps twice and the blue ESC LED glows solid, indicating initialization is complete. - 7.
-Place the helicopter where you are going to take off. - Move and hold the left stick to the bottom left corner and the right stick to the top left corner as shown.
+Place the helicopter where you are going to take off. - 8.
+Move and hold the left stick to the bottom left corner and the right stick to the top left corner as shown.

-- Activate Panic Recovery until the swashplate rotates around once. - 10.
-Release the sticks and deactivate panic recovery. - 11.
+- Press and hold the bind/panic switch until the swashplate rotates around once. - 10.
+Release the sticks and bind/panic switch. - 11.
 The model is ready for the trim flight.